Cray-HPE/docs-csm/operations/node_management/Add_Remove_Replace_NCNs/Redeploy_Services.md

 ## Prerequisite

-The docs-csm RPM has been installed on the NCN.
+The `docs-csm` RPM has been installed on the NCN.
 Verify that the following file exists:

 ```bash
 ncn-m# ls /usr/share/docs/csm/scripts/operations/node_management/Add_Remove_Replace_NCNs/update_customizations.sh
 ```

+## Update the `nmn_ncn_storage` List

-## Update the `nmn_ncn_storage` list to include the IP addresses for any added or removed storage nodes
+Update the `nmn_ncn_storage` list to include the IP addresses for any added or removed storage nodes.

 ### Acquire `site-init`